istio/istio.io/content/en/docs/tasks/security/cert-management/plugin-ca-cert/index.md

 {{< warning >}}
 The following instructions are for demo purposes only.
-For production cluster setup, it is highly recommended to use a production-ready CA, such as [Hashicorp Vault](https://www.hashicorp.com/products/vault).
+For a production cluster setup, it is highly recommended to use a production-ready CA, such as [Hashicorp Vault](https://www.hashicorp.com/products/vault).
-It is a good practice to manage the root CA on an offline machine with good security protection.
+It is a good practice to manage the root CA on an offline machine with strong security protection.
 {{< /warning >}}

-1. On the top-level directory of the Istio installation package, create a directory for holding certificates and keys:
+1. In the top-level directory of the Istio installation package, create a directory to hold certificates and keys:

     {{< text bash >}}
     $ mkdir -p certs